My Cross Country Ski Training

 After two consecutive weekends of half-marathons in a row, it was no surprise to be feeling pooped.
-Plus, catching some virus, possibly the virus (you know the one), told me that this week should definitely be full of rest and recovery.
+Additionally, a few respiratory symptoms were stuffing up my nose and scratching at my throat.
+Therefore, my body was telling me that this week should definitely focus on rest and recovery.
 The instructions on all my old training plans, that I got from my coach, made it clear: "No hard intervals until you are feeling recovered."

-Therefore, both Tom and I started the week easy and with low volume, and we took all the nostrums and did everything necessary to clear up our respiratory symptoms.
+Therefore, both Tom and I started the week easy and with low volume, and we did everything necessary and took all the nostrums recommended to clear up our respiratory symptoms.
 Then, toward the end of the week, we felt pretty good!
-So, we tested our abilities with an interval workout and then wrapped things up with a long ski.
+So, we tested our abilities with an interval workout, felt good afterwards, and then were happy to be able to wrap up the week with a long ski.

 Currently feeling good, we are ready for next week's training (which will be a low volume taper week) before another race.

 This blog is based on my cross country ski training, and the info. is provided just for those who are curious about the kind of training cross country ski racers enjoy doing to get ready for winter fun at Lake Tahoe and beyond.
 When all weekly posts are complete, this blog shows an entire training year, based on US Ski Association and professional coaching plans for middle distance cross country ski racers.
 It's the kind of detailed information I wish I had early on in my ski racing.
 So enjoy!
 You can view more of my training log by clicking on one of the navigation links below.

 So let's check out Week 39...